lucap9056/Peergrine/services/msg-bridge/README.md

 # Peergrine MsgBridge Service

 The **MsgBridge** service is responsible for forwarding messages between clients.
-It relies on **Kafker** and **Kafka** for horizontal scaling and uses **Redis** for caching and authentication when required.
+It relies on **Pulsar** for horizontal scaling and uses **Redis** for caching and authentication when required.
 Configuration can be managed through environment variables, command-line arguments, or Zookeeper.

-This high-performance messaging bridge integrates seamlessly with Kafka, Redis, and other services to provide efficient message forwarding.

 ---